 Early client engagement was key to making sure the energy from the diverse items of equipment could pass the stringent Passivhaus Energy targets.Heating and hot water is generated by heat pumps along with solar PV to create a low carbon design, with our Acoustics team ensuring plant noise is kept to a minimum in this built-up area.

 We are acting as Passivhaus consultant, as well as MEP, acoustic, and sustainability consultant on this new build graduate student accommodation project for King’s College, Cambridge.
 The project includes four buildings to provide 60 graduate student bedrooms, 12 one-bed and 12 two-bed fellows apartments.

-- Providing summer comfort on a site which is too noisy to rely on opening windows for natural ventilation.
+The site is too noisy to rely on opening windows for natural ventilation.
 We have developed a strategy that uses ground source heat pumps and a heat exchanger to provide extremely low-energy cooling in summer.
 The system provides efficient heating in winter, and domestic hot water generation.

-- Achieving good daylighting without excessive solar gains.
-Several of the buildings have their principal façades facing east and west, which makes effective solar shading difficult.
-We have carried out modelling to advise on minimum glazing ratios that provide good daylight without risking summer comfort, and are helping develop the detail of these as the design develops.
+The site constraints mean several of the buildings have their principal façades facing east and west, which makes effective solar shading difficult.
+We have carried out modelling to advise on minimum glazing ratios that provide good daylight without risking summer comfort.
+We are helping to develop the detail of these as the design develops.